 What we’re NOT about:

 - Money, profit or commercial gain.
-We ask our Windowmakers not to use the event to sell things.
-And we are a not for profit organisation.
+We are a not for profit organisation.

 Why this website?